Cardiff Bus: Fares

 Cardiff Bus operates an exact fare policy and no change is given.
 The city used to be divided into four fare zones, but on 5 April 2009, Cardiff Bus introduced a flat fare of £1.60 for a one-way journey or £3.20 for all-day travel in Cardiff and Penarth, or £1.40/£2.80 for travel within Barry.
 This has since been increased to £2.00 for a one-way journey or £4.00 for all-day travel in Cardiff and Penarth, or £1.90 and £3.80 in Barry (£3.20/£5.50 Cardiff and Barry).
 A weekly ticket can be purchased for travel within Cardiff for £15, but an "iff card" will need to be presented as this type of ticket is not printed out on their machine.
 Tickets can also be purchased on the mobile app (available for iOS and Android).

 Special fares apply for travel between Cardiff and Barry.
 Special fares also apply for Newport, with a £4.50 return ticket offered along with the Day to Go Plus ticket also being accepted.

+Today, Cardiff Bus operates within three core zones, the inner-city, Cardiff & Penarth and Barry, each with their own fare structure: